-Posterior cruciate ligament injury may involve an intrasubstance tear (complete or incomplete) or an avulsion from the bone.
+Posterior cruciate ligament injury may involve an intrasubstance tear of the ligament (complete or incomplete) or an avulsion from the bone.

 injury to cruciate ligaments